tymyrddin/purple/source/docs/foundations/ways-of-looking.md

 Honesty and hedging are not only manners here.
 They are how the thinking stays congruent with itself.

 The Montessori side adds the physical register.
-Work of this kind happens with the whole body, in a prepared environment that carries most of the load, at a self-set pace, rather than in the flooded state a crammed training module produces.
+Work of this kind happens with the whole body, in a prepared environment that carries most of the load, at a self-set pace, with none of the flooded state a crammed training module produces.
 Guarding attention against overstimulation is part of the method rather than a comfort added to it.
 A mind that is not bracing against its own environment has more attention to spend on the work itself.